godot-dlang/godot-dlang/README.md

 ### Godot API
 Godot's full [script API](http://docs.godotengine.org/) can be used from D:
 - `godot` submodules contain container, math, and engine structs like `Vector3` and `String`.
 - Other submodules of `godot` contain bindings to Godot classes, auto-generated from the engine's API.
-These are the C++ classes scripts can be attached to.
+These are the native classes scripts can be attached to.
 - These bindings use camelCase instead of snake_case.
     ```D
     // Change window to fullscreen example: